severin-lemaignan/projet-cnrs/project.rst

 - managing non-monotonic models (e.g., upon closer inspection, one single perceived blob turns out to be two different objects, next to each other.
-The initial blob is removed, and replaced by two new objects),
+The initial blob is replaced by two new objects),

 - representing suppositions (e.g. a human tells the robot that a box lays behind it.
 Even if the robot can not see it, it represents a likely shape and